-9. Further information on Special Circumstances is also available here.
+9. Further information on Special Circumstances is also available at:

-Special Circumstances Form (See the Staff List for details on who to send this to)
+(See the Staff List for details on who to send this to).

 10. The University seeks to ensure that it is accessible to as many students as possible.
 This includes the provision of alternative assessments for students with disability, specific learning difficulties and long term health issues/impairments.
 Further guidance is provided in the Policy for Making Reasonable Adjustments to Examinations.

-11. All module results and degree classifications are subject to approval by the Senate Examination Boards, chaired by a Pro Vice-Chancellors or nominee.
-A University Special Circumstances Panel is held immediately prior to the Senate Examination Boards to review the recommendations from Institute/Departmental Examination Boards in accordance with the Examination Conventions and to ensure consistency of approach.
+11. All module results and degree classifications are subject to approval by the Senate Examination Boards, chaired by a Pro Vice-Chancellor or nominee.
+A University Special Circumstances Panel is held immediately prior to the Senate Examination Boards to review the recommendations from Departmental Examination Boards in accordance with the Examination Conventions and to ensure consistency of approach.